Partnerships and Training

 Our Approach

 At Common Justice, we leverage our experience in New York to support the expansion of alternatives to incarceration for violent felonies nationally.
 We do this by forming deep partnerships with aligned initiatives across the U.S. and supporting them with the training and community to help ensure their work flourishes.
-Despite significant retrenchment in efforts to end mass incarceration broadly, never since our founding have, we experienced such robust and serious appetite for expanding these solutions.
+Despite significant retrenchment in efforts to end mass incarceration broadly, never since our founding have we experienced such a robust and serious appetite for expanding these solutions.

 At the core of our approach is a focus on relationship-building and trust.
 We prioritize jurisdictions where there is a genuine invitation and a well-established movement for change, actively seeking concrete solutions to violence.
 We partner with people and organizations working to divert cases of serious violence in the adult courts away from prison sentences and toward strategies that hold people accountable for harm, break cycles of violence, and secure safety, healing, and justice for survivors.